Although a knowledge of HTML, CSS, and Java is assumed, it is not required to run these tutorials.

 - The Google Plugin for Eclipse adds functionality to Eclipse for creating and developing GWT applications.

-- Google Web Toolkit can be downloaded with the Google Plugin for Eclipse.
-Alternatively, download the most recent distribution of Google Web Toolkit for your operating system.
+- GWT can be downloaded with the Google Plugin for Eclipse.
+Alternatively, download the most recent distribution of GWT for your operating system.

 - Unzipped the GWT distribution in directory you want to run it in.